fredgibbs/fredgibbs.github.io/courses/food-technology-society/schedule.md

 "%}

 ### Feb 11
+{% include alert.html class='info' title='IN CLASS' text="
+- Ad Analysis Findings and Questions.
+Your assignment isn't due until midnight, but please have done a little research before class so you can discuss what you're finding so far.
+Our discussion should help you improve your ad anaylsis assignment.
+"%}

 {% include alert.html class='danger' title='DUE: Ad analysis' text="
-Be sure to submit your [Ad Analysis Assignment](newspaper-ads-guide).
+Be sure to submit your [Ad Analysis Assignment](newspaper-ads-guide) by midnight.
 "%}

+{% include alert.html class='warning' title='READ AHEAD' text="
+Note you have a big chunk of reading for Monday.
+Sorry that it's more than usual, but it's best to just plow through rather than drag it out.
+Consider getting a head start over the weekend.
+The reward is no class on Friday.
+"%}

 ## 5: Milk
+This week we're learning to read quickly and extract the main point from a food book.
+The main topic is how the production and distribution and consumption of milk changed in the late 19th and early 20th centuries as cities grew in size (both demographically and physically), pushing dairy farms farther from cities and needing to scale up.

 ### Feb 14
 - Kendra Smith-Howard, _Pure and Modern Milk_, 1--11; 12--35; 36--66.

 ### Feb 16
-- Kendra Smith-Howard, _Pure and Modern Milk_, 67--97, 98--120.
+- Kendra Smith-Howard, _Pure and Modern Milk_, 67--97; 98--120.

 ### Feb 18
+NO CLASS!

-{% include alert.html class='danger' title='Book Review Option' text="
+{% include alert.html class='danger' title='Book Review' text="
 How does the story of how milk production and distribution is changing illustrate the intersection of food, technology, and society?
 "%}